pytorch/torchdynamo/README.md

 And for ad hoc experiments just make sure that your container has access to all your GPUs

-`docker run --gpus all -it pytorch-nightly /bin/bash`
+`docker run --gpus all -it ghcr.io/pytorch/pytorch-nightly:latest /bin/bash`

 ## Getting started